konanik15/engineering_project/backend/services/social/README.md

 - friendRequestReceived - notifies that you received a new friend request from someone
 - friendRequestResponded - notifies that someone responded to a friend request you sent to them
 - unfriended - notifies that a (now former) friend unfriended you
+- invite - notifies that you received an invite from your friend

 #### Examples:
 Your friend foo came online: